The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/FAQS.md

 git checkout master
 git pull
 ```

+Now your local copy of ORFS should be up-to-date.
+The next step is to build it again with the following command:

 For WSL/docker based installation, run:
 ```
-./build_openroad.sh
+./build_openroad.sh --clean
 ```

 For local installation, run:
 ```
-./build_openroad.sh --local
+./build_openroad.sh --local --clean
 ```

-For prebuilt binaries, you can run the flow after `git pull` is done.
+For pre-built binaries, you can run the flow after `git pull` is done.

 > **TIP**: For development purposes, it is a good practice to work on branches and leave master untouched.
 > To update your branch, simply run `git checkout <BRANCH>; git merge master`